-4. If VIP, ONS and GSD node applications are created using this Oracle home, then you must stop and remove these node applications.
+- 4. If VIP, ONS, and GSD node applications are created using this Oracle home, then you must stop and remove these node applications.
 To stop CRS node applications, execute the command srvctl stop nodeapps -n node.
 Repeat the same command for each node in the cluster.
-To remove CRS node applications, execute the command \$ORACLE HOME/install/rootdeletenode.sh.
-If other Oracle Database 10g RAC Oracle homes exist, then recreate the node applications by running the root.sh script in that Oracle home.
+To remove CRS node applications, perform the following steps, depending on type of cluster you are using: - On UNIX-based systems: - Execute the command \$ORACLE_HOME/install/rootdeletenode.sh - If other Oracle Database 10g RAC Oracle homes exist, then re-create the node applications by running the \$ORACLE_HOME/root.sh script in that Oracle home - On Windows-based system: - Execute the command svrctl remove nodeapps -n node, where node is the node name, for each node in the cluster - If other Oracle Database 10g RAC Oracle homes exist, then re-create the node applications by executing the command %ORACLE HOME%\bin\vipca in that Oracle home